Crypto lending has emerged as a part of the Blockchain-based financial system, but is crypto lending safe?

 The next best alternative to crypto lending is to use good old traditional banking.
 However, how safe is the traditional banking?
 The Credit Default Swaps (CDS) might give a clue.
 Here is a table with the CDS prices for the European banks (before the coronavirus crisis started):

 Let’s think here on the UniCredit – the CDS price is 2.35% per year.
-This means the CDS buyer has to buy every year 2.35% to protect from the credit-events.
+This means the CDS buyer has to buy 2.35% to protect from the credit-events every year.
 CDS price is similar to the default probability.
 This results in the UniCredit 2.35% default probability within one year, however, within the five years it will be 11% (just some probability calculus).
 However, these CDS prices are from the pre-coronavirus crisis.
 See more about our forecast on how the coronavirus crisis will play out.
 The CDS prices will skyrocket and the probabilities of the bank failures will skyrocket too.

 This leads to the question – is the crypto lending safer than bank lending?
 Our viewpoint is that when we factor in the coronavirus crisis, then yes, the bank lending risk is higher than the crypto lending risk.